hecksalmonids/geode/README.md

 has run and whether the database is up to date on migrations or not.

 #### Rolling back migrations

 The command `thor db:rollback` rolls back a single migration.

 If the option `--step=N` is provided, it instead rolls back N migrations, provided N is not greater than the total number of migrations that have run.

+#### Interacting with the database

+The command `thor db:console` opens an IRB shell that has the database and model classes loaded to interact with.

+If the option `--load-only=one two three` is provided, only the given model classes will be loaded into the console.

 #### Resetting the database
 The command `thor db:reset` resets the entire database, recreating the tables from the schema at `db/schema.rb`.